Fall 2011 Issue

-The two-year project is guided by Dr. Gerhild Packert, associate dean and professor in the College of Health Sciences, in conjunction with School of Podiatric Medicine Dean Dr. Jeffrey Jensen, and Dr. Evelio Velis, director of the Health Services Administration Program.
+The two-year project is guided by Dr. Gerhild Packert, associate dean and professor in the College of Nursing and Health Sciences, in conjunction with School of Podiatric Medicine Dean Dr. Jeffrey Jensen, and Dr. Evelio Velis, director of the Health Services Administration Program.

 This innovative research project titled, "Identify parameters for the optimal delivery of pressurized nitric oxide to reduce bioburden in wound infections," studies how to deliver nitric oxide to deeper layers of skin in order to reduce the presence of pathogens.
 Researchers are examining how much pressure is safe to use by testing on human skin models in the laboratory.

 "Enabling nitric oxide to penetrate tissues and eradicate bacteria would certainly benefit soldiers in the field," said Jensen, who has clinical experience with nitric oxide in healing chronic wounds.
 "But there is also a tremendous need for addressing bacterial infections in chronic wounds secondary to diabetes, venous insufficiency and pressure areas in elderly patients.
 Nitric oxide could assist in the healing process by addressing bacterial burden in wounds without 'drug resistance' so commonly seen with systemic antibiotics."